-Lesson Title: Construction of quadrilaterals - Part 2 Theme: Geometry Lesson Number: M2-L088 Class: SSS 2 Til me: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to construct rhombi and parallelograms using two sides and an angle. the board.
-2. Bring a pair of c protractor, and a (purchased or h) a ruler to class andmade).
-Ask eometry sets if they
+Lesson Title: Construction of Theme: Geometry quadrilaterals - Part 2 Lesson Number: M2-L088 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to construct rhombi and parallelograms using two sides and an angle.
+Preparation Write the problem in Opening on the board.
+Bring a pair of compasses, a protractor, and a ruler to class (purchased or handmade).
+Ask pupils to brin already have g geometry sets if they them.